swch/metro_sdk_c_sharp/README.md

 ## Users

 All cardholder activity requires an active cardholder.
-Users can be created using randomly generated usernames or based on usernames in a different sysetm (SSO).
+Users can be created using randomly generated usernames or based on usernames from a different source (SSO).

 ## Addresses